damkenny/Django-X-Docker-/README.md

     tests.py
     views.py

+2b.
 On the views.py kindly insert the following

-from django.http import HttpResponse
+#from django.http import HttpResponse

-def index(request):
+#def index(request):
-    return HttpResponse("Hello, world.
+    #return HttpResponse("Hello, world.
 You're at the mydjangoApp index.")

+2c.
 In the mydjangoApp file, create a new urls.py file  and insert the following (mydjangoApp/urls.py)

-from django.urls import path
+#from django.urls import path

-from . import views
+#from . import views

-urlpatterns = [
+#urlpatterns = [
-    path('', views.index, name='index'),
+   # path('', views.index, name='index'),
-]
+#]

-Adding Docker files to the project
+# 3.Adding Docker files to the project

--- Create a dockerfile in the same directory as manage.py Inserted the following, then save and close
+3a. -- Create a dockerfile in the same directory as manage.py Inserted the following, then save and close

 FROM python:3